swapplicant/hrquestions/README.md

 |
 ├───InterviewTestPagination.Tests
 ```
-The code should be documented enough so the applicants can know what they're supposed to do
+The code should be documented enough so that the applicants know what they're supposed to do

 ### Requirements
 - Front-end: